The Wonder

 88

-Empathic-Humility Statements
+Helpful-Humility Statements

 1. I’d like to better understand what you’re saying.

-2. Being too sure of myself some-times makes it hard for me to appreciate the view of others.
+2. Being too sure of myself sometimes makes it hard for me to appreciate the view of others.

 4. I think how I put things is in the way of us getting along.